-Wildlife such as hippo, buffalo, crocodiles, rhino, elephant and lion roam around the Zambezi Valley.
+Wildlife such as hippos, buffalo, crocodiles, rhinos, elephants,s, and lions roam around the Zambezi Valley.
 Mana Pools is a well-known park where there is a wide variety of game, and game walks and drives are very popular in this park.
 Canoe Safaris are one of the best in Southern Africa and are the ideal way to get up close to animals and nature.

 There are many camps along the banks of the Zambezi River which give you the ideal opportunity to catch tiger fish whilst viewing the game as well.

-Zimbabwe has a number of stunning golf courses to play on; in the Eastern Highlands especially there are the well known Troutbeck and Leopard Rock courses that offer quite a challenging course, as well as some of the most breathtaking views.
-At the other end of the country in Victoria falls, Elephant hills is another course not to be forgotten, an 18 hole golf course designed by Gary Player, and not unusual to see warthog and even elephant on the course!!
+Zimbabwe has a number of stunning golf courses to play on; in the Eastern Highlands especially there are the well-known Troutbeck and Leopard Rock courses that offer quite a challenging course, as well as some of the most breathtaking views.
+At the other end of the country in Victoria falls, Elephant hills is another course not to be forgotten, an 18-hole golf course designed by Gary Player, and not unusual to see warthog and even elephants on the course!!
 In Harare there are many well-maintained courses to choose from, making Zimbabwe a definite destination for any golfing enthusiast!

 The World Heritage Site of Great Zimbabwe Ruins

-These Caves are found near the town of Chinhoyi, on the road to Kariba approximately 125kms north-west of Harare.
-They are well worth a visit to see a huge shaft that is 30 metres across and 45 metres deep, once you have climbed down the stairs all the way to the bottom, there is a pool of brilliantly clear waters which are a very popular place for scuba divers to dive as the pool is very deep.
-There are a camping and picnic site, that makes for the perfect stop on the way to Kariba.
+These Caves are found near the town of Chinhoyi, on the road to Kariba approximately 125kms northwest of Harare.
+They are well worth a visit to see a huge shaft that is 30 metres across and 45 metres deep, once you have climbed down the stairs all the way to the bottom, there is a pool of brilliantly clear waters which is a very popular place for scuba divers to dive as the pool is very deep.
+There is a camping and picnic site, that makes for the perfect stop on the way to Kariba.

 Victoria Falls Airport - (+263 08328) 44665/44250